QBDI/QBDI/docs/source/api_c.rst

 Cache management
 ----------------

-QBDI provides a cache system based on basicBlock, you might want to deal directly with it.
+QBDI provides a cache system for basic blocks that you might want to deal directly with it.
-There are a few function that can help you with that.
+There are a few functions that can help you with that.

 .. doxygenfunction:: qbdi_precacheBasicBlock
    :project: QBDI_C

 .. doxygenfunction:: qbdi_clearCache
    :project: QBDI_C

 .. doxygenfunction:: qbdi_clearAllCache
    :project: QBDI_C